serg3295/hop-brackets/README.md

 The built-in VS Code command `editor.action.jumpToBracket` moves the cursor to the closest enclosing bracket when not on a bracket character.
 This extension adds the feature of moving the cursor to the *nearest* bracket.

-The extension is highly inspired by [jump-brackets](https://github.com/syovchev/jump-brackets) extension.
-Main differences to the *jump-brackets*:

-- Heavily refactored
-- Fixed bugs
-- Removed selection feature

 ## Commands

 - `hop-brackets.forward` Go to next bracket or quotes.